busterbenson/public/Codex.md

 ### Codex Vitae

 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
-The idea is that you write a book, the Codex Vitae or Book of Life, that represents everything you have learned in your life.
-And it gets stored and read by a privileged few upon your death.
-Expanding a bit further on it, I think this is a great way of thinking about self-expression and capturing the meaning that we create in our lives.
+The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
+If I lost all of my memories somehow, this could be something that helped me remember who I am.

 Posts about this topic: [What would you write in your codex vitae](http://branch.com/b/what-would-you-write-in-your-codex-vitae).

 ### Quality Time

 My own Codex Vitae's first chapter could possibly be about quality time and its role as the primary ends (and means) for a life well lived.
-I see 3 kinds of quality time that we should seek out.
-The first is quality time with our own selves.
-Know thyself, and in the process find our deep interests and find people that we can connect deeply with.
-The second is quality time with those interests, and the third is quality time with those people we can connect deeply with.
-They each feed into each other: you can't really connect deeply with others until you know yourself sufficiently well; often times interests are strengthened by having people you can connect with and share with.
+There are 3 kinds of quality time that I want to seek out.
+The first is quality time with myself.
+Find my favorite ideas, core interests, and people that I can connect deeply with.
+The second is quality time with those favorite ideas and core interests, and the third is quality time with those people I can connect deeply with.
+They each feed into each other: I can't really connect deeply with others until I know myself sufficiently well; often times interests are strengthened by having people I can connect with and share with.
 It seems pretty ungameable to me.
-Seek quality time with yourself, your interests, and others and you will not regret anything on your death bed.
+Seek quality time with myself, my interests, and others and I won't regret anything on my death bed.

 Posts about this topic: [The Death Bed Game](https://medium.com/better-humans/20cc8d9c7494), [How I track my life](https://medium.com/buster-benson/how-i-track-my-life-7da6f22b8e2c), [Live like a hydra](https://medium.com/@buster/live-like-a-hydra-c02337782a89).